mlightning3/flask-video-streaming/README.md

 ### Script Method

-To use the script we are assuming you have a Linux enviroment (actual Linux or WSL).
+To use the script we are assuming you have a Linux environment (actual Linux or WSL).

 As long as you make sure the script is executable, you can run the script from